Xu Dishan: Education

 In 1917, Xu Dishan attended Yenching University for his undergraduate studies.
 During this time, he began to study Sanskrit, and studied the poetry of Rabindranath Tagore, a prominent Bengali poet.
 He graduated in 1920 with his bachelor's degree in literature and enrolled in the seminary at Yenching University to continue his study of comparative religion.
 In 1922, he received his bachelor's in religious studies from the university.
 Upon his graduation, he moved to New York City to pursue a master's degree at Columbia University's Department of Indo-Iranian languages; he graduated in 1924 with a master's degree in comparative religion and the history of religion.
 He then moved to England, and completed another bachelor's degree at the University of Oxford in folklore, Indian philosophy, religious history, and Sanskrit which he completed in 1926.
 Before returning to China, he spent a year in India at the Banaras Hindu University to continue his studies in Sanskrit; during this time he also studied Indian literature and Buddhism.
 While in India, he met Tagore who urged him to compile and publish a Chinese–Sanskrit dictionary.

 Teaching career

-In 1927, after returning to China from India, he took up a teaching position at Yenching University.
+In 1927, after returning to China from British India, he took up a teaching position at Yenching University.
 He also spent time teaching at Peking University and Tsinghua University, two elite universities in Beijing.
 He taught courses that focused on Indian literature and Sanskrit.
 In 1935, he secured the post of Chinese professor at the University of Hong Kong.
 His professorship entailed teaching the Confucian classics as well as literature from the Tang and Song dynasties.